 If you qualify for a Premium Tax Credit, you may also qualify for additional financial help in the form of Cost-Sharing Reductions.
 You can determine which financial help programs you and your family qualify for by completing an application.

-Health First Colorado is a free, state-sponsored health insurance program for Coloradans who qualify.
+Health First Colorado is a state-sponsored health insurance program that provides free or low-cost care for Coloradans who qualify.
 It is a type of medical assistance program and is administered by the Department of Health Care Policy and Financing.
 When you apply for financial help through Connect for Health Colorado, your eligibility for Health First Colorado will be assessed first.
 If you do not qualify for Health First Colorado, you may be eligible for financial help through Connect for Health Colorado.